-When someone rolls her eyes, winks when she’s saying something or uses a sarcastic tone of voice, most kids will get the message.
+When people roll their eyes, wink when they’re saying something, or use a sarcastic tone of voice, most kids will get the message.
 But kids who have

 How we use them: We use our faces to express how we’re feeling, whether or not we intend to.
 We raise our eyebrows when questioning something, smile wide when happy and sulk when we feel angry.